 It was a pleasant surprise to see ABC News (Australia) report on the subject of celiac disease, specifically the research of a celiac vaccine.
 You may have already heard that trials are currently in progress for this vaccine.
 Thus far, 34 people have been tested with the celiac vaccine (also known as Nexvax2) and if all goes well, they expect the vaccine to be ready by 2017.

 Funding and Partners

 The research of this celiac vaccine is partly funded by Nexpep, a biotechnology company.
-Their primary focus is on developing a treatment for celiac disease and tools in which to manage and diagnose the disease.
-The research was performed at The Walter and Eliza Hall Institute of Medical Research (WEHI) in Melbourne, Australia, under a research contract between Nexpep, WEHI and the Royal Melbourne Hospital / Melbourne Health.
+Their primary focus is on developing a treatment for celiac disease and tools to manage and diagnose the disease.
+The research was performed at The Walter and Eliza Hall Institute of Medical Research (WEHI) in Melbourne, Australia, under a research contract between Nexpep, WEHI, and the Royal Melbourne Hospital / Melbourne Health.
 An additional partner to Nexpep is INOVA Diagnostics Inc., a leader in autoimmune diagnostics.

 What is Celiac Disease?

 Celiac disease is an autoimmune disease where antibodies attack a human intestinal tract in the presence of gluten (wheat, rye, barley; and often oats, for some).

 Dr. Jason Tye-Din, a consultant of Nexpep, states that because a gluten-free diet is expensive and difficult, a vaccine would be much easier to prevent the symptoms of celiac disease.
 In addition, he stated a number of those with celiac disease continue to present symptoms despite a gluten-free diet.